This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Bourbon: This is the base spirit.
-We used Wild Turkey 101 Bourbon because it lends a deeper oakiness to the drink.
-For a mocktail version of this drink, try Spiritless Kentucky 74 in place of the bourbon.
+Bourbon: This is a type of whiskey made in the United States with at least 51% corn, grains, malted barley, and water.
+We used Wild Turkey 101 Straight Bourbon Whiskey because it has a deep oaky whiskey flavor.
+For a mocktail version of this drink, try Spiritless Kentucky 74 Non-Alcoholic Bourbon Whiskey in place of the whiskey.

 Ginger Syrup: This is a sweetener made with ginger, white sugar, gum Arabic powder, and water.
 We made ours at home using Alex’s sous vide recipe.